harivmasoor/HogwartsArchive/README.md

         # store it for later
         index.storage_context.persist(STORAGE_DIR)
-        logger.info(f"Finished creating new index.
+        logger.info("Finished creating new index.
 Stored in {STORAGE_DIR}")

     if __name__ == "__main__":
         service_context = create_service_context()
-        generate_datasource(service_context)+++
+        generate_datasource(service_context)

 #### Step 4: Docker Compose
-Everyone's local environments are different, so instead of troubleshooting - let's leverage the Docker Compose to deploy the frontend, backend, and Arize Phoenix public Docker Image.
+Everyone's local environments are different, so instead of troubleshooting, let's leverage the Docker Compose to deploy the frontend, backend, and Arize Phoenix public Docker Image.

     bash
-    +++cd ..
+    cd ..
     pip install docker-compose
     docker-compose down
-    docker-compose up -d+++
+    docker-compose up -d

 You should see the application running at localhost:3000.
 Chat with your website and ensure that everything works, and that you are getting responses according to your source material.
 You can do this using the Phoenix UI and taking a deep dive into each of your individual requests.

 Below you see the Phoenix UI at localhost:6006.
-We'll look at this more in depth once we get this hosted and change the frontend.
+We'll look at this more in-depth once we get this hosted and change the frontend.

 #### Step 5: Updating the Frontend
-Now that we confirmed everything works - let's update the frontend so it matches your source material.
-You will need beginner level knowledge of Next.js and TypeScript.
+Now that we confirmed everything works, let's update the frontend so it matches your source material.
+You will need beginner-level knowledge of Next.js and TypeScript.

-To do this you can edit the following files:
+To do this, you can edit the following files:

 - frontend/app/page.tsx
 - frontend/app/components/chat-section.tsx